c3lang/c3-web/src/content/docs/Generic Programming/operator-overloading.md

 }
 ```

-It's possible to use any type as argument, such as a string:
+It's possible to use any type as the argument, such as a string:

 ```c3
 fn double Bar.get(&self, String str) @operator([])